 What is your experience in my niche?

 Every niche has its own specific lingo, current research, common myths and so on.
-Having a writer who understands your clients and how you help them makes the writing process more authentic and true to your voice more quickly.
+Having a writer who understands your ideal clients and how you help them makes the writing process more authentic and true to your voice.

 As a registered dietitian who has had her own private practice and experience in a range of fields, I understand well the joys, struggles and mistakes of small business ownership.